-The Bank's management believes that the Treasury Department is one of the largest treasury operations in Turkey, employing over 40 professionals as of 31 December 2017.
+The Bank's management believes that the Treasury Department is one of the largest treasury operations in Turkey, which employed 53 professionals as of 31 December 2019.
 The primary mission of the Treasury Department is to manage the Bank's liquidity, foreign exchange and interest rate risks.
 The Treasury Department concentrates in key markets, namely money and currency markets, fixed income and derivative markets in Turkey and other countries.
 Liquidity, exchange rate and interest rate risks are managed according to the decisions taken by the Bank's Assets and Liabilities Committee (the "ALCO").
 Services provided by the Treasury Department include supplying prices in all instruments to local branches of the Bank or selected customers of the Group, providing consulting services to international customers investing in domestic markets and providing risk management services to selected customers in Turkey.

-The Treasury Department consists of four groups: the Sales Group, the Foreign Exchange, Derivatives and Fixed Income Trading Group, the Liquidity Management Group and the Balance Sheet Management Group, each of which is described below.
+The Treasury Department consists of five groups: the Sales Group, the Structured Funding Group, the Foreign Exchange, Derivatives and Fixed Income Trading Group, the Liquidity Management Group and the Balance Sheet Management Group, each of which is described below.